geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-07-28/meeting-transcript.md

 What was this one with some permuted stuff?
 Which community stuff?

 ##### **Chenyu** [[00:44:49](https://www.youtube.com/watch?v=wZ5Ch0ODRv8&t=2689)]
 I think.
-I don't know if it's this example, but some Lama code, some Lama model has permuted answer on the disk.
+I don't know if it's this example, but some LLaMA code, some LLaMA model has permuted answer on the disk.

 ##### **Geohot** [[00:44:56](https://www.youtube.com/watch?v=wZ5Ch0ODRv8&t=2696)]
 So it's calling, like, permute as part of a loading process.